Sindhura-b/Traffic-Sign-Classifier/writeup_template.md

-#**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**
+**Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Loading the data set
-* Explore, summarize and visualize the data set
+* Exploring, summarizing and visualizing the data set
-* Design, train and test a model architecture
+* Designing, training and testing the model architecture
-* Use the model to make predictions on new images
+* Using the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+* Analyzing the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)